billagee/blog.likewise.org/content/2013-06-16-using-heroku-postgres-as-a-free-cloud-database-sandbox.markdown

----
-layout: post
-title: "Using Heroku Postgres as a Free Cloud Database Sandbox"
+Title: Using Heroku Postgres as a Free Cloud Database Sandbox
-date: 2013-06-16 13:51
+Date: 2013-06-16 13:51
-comments: true
-categories: heroku postgres sql
----
+Tags: Heroku, Postgres, SQL
+Slug: using-heroku-postgres-as-a-free-cloud-database-sandbox

 Need a place to experiment with PostgreSQL, but not in the mood to set up the server locally?